UL-FRI-NLP-Course-2022-23/nlp-course-parafrizerji/README.md

  * Grega Rovšček, gr57908@student.uni-lj.si

 Our repository is divided into the following folders:
-- Code (our code used in project)
+- code (our code used in project)
-- Reports (final report on project)
+- report (final report on project)
-- Results (all the results obtained by paraphrasing the sentences)
+- results (all the results obtained by paraphrasing the sentences)
-- Database (sentences that we used for training and paraphrasing)
+- database (sentences that we used for training and paraphrasing)

 Models are available on link https://drive.google.com/drive/u/1/folders/1f0zVKhslcP72YnEIVydC55womiWyLMOy and are placed in separate folders.
 Name of each folder indicates the model, compiler and number of epochs used for training (T5_Clarin_50 means T5 model trained on sentences gained from Clarin translator trained on 50 epoch).